masoncj/masoncj.github.io/_posts/2022-12-29-event_arch/2022-12-29-event_arch.md

 ![river](../../images/posts/2022-12-29-event_arch/river.jpg)

-Because of this, we architected Navio's core platform with time in mind: as an event-based system.
+Because of this, we architected Navio's core platform with time in mind: as an **event-based system**.

 Specifically, in Navio's architecture we think primarily in terms of "Events".
-An Event in this context is **a statement of something that was true** about the world at a point in time.
+In this context **an Event is a statement of something that was true** about the world.
 Events are often defined in the past tense: `TreatmentPrescribed`, `MedicineTaken`, `TaskCompleted`, etc.  As such, events are immutable and unchanging: they were true at the point in time where they were collected.
 If our understanding changes in the future, we'll record more events.
 Sometimes we'll have to resolve conflicting or contradictory events.

 Simply put, rather than modeling current relationships: